dbushell/dbushell.com/src/data/blog/2024/jsr-first-impressions.md

     height="185">
 </figure>

 In the screenshot above the first import is my NPM package which I added  manual types with `index.d.ts`.
 The second import is my JSR package.
+It exists and the code executes but VS Code is getting confused.
 JSR is delivering this for Node so the TypeScript is compiled to JavaScript without types.
 JSR boasts:

 > Native TypeScript Integration: Write TypeScript natively without the hassle of creating .d.ts files.
 It’s TypeScript as it’s meant to be—straightforward and efficient.